Congrats to our Bike MINDED Satefy Program Coordinators, who have become

 L-R Bottom: Joe Piette, Marla Streb, Carl Peterson

-The goal of the Bike Maryland Bike-MINDED Program is to provide youth safety awareness workshops and adult commuter workshops to increase safety in Maryland.
+The goal of the Bike-MINDED Safety Program is to provide youth safety awareness workshops and adult commuter workshops to increase safety in Maryland.
+See a informative powerpoint presentation on the program, here!

 Host a Rodeo or Workshop!
-Contact Katie Gore, Marla Streb, or Carl Peterson, Bike Maryland's Bike-MINDED Coordinators, to start scheduling.
-All you need to do is provide at least 20 participants and a location, and we do the rest!
+Contact Katie Gore, Marla Streb, or Carl Peterson, the Bike-MINDED Saftey Program Coordinators, to start scheduling.
+All you need to do is provide at least 15 participants and a location and we do the rest!

 We thank these Program Partners* for working with us to promote bicycle safety